Skip to content

 Short answers, pulled from the story.

-Who proposed the lunar orbit rendezvous method in 1919?
+Who first proposed lunar orbit rendezvous?